 Navmar Applied Sciences Corporation, a small business, is being awarded a $10 million cost-plus-fixed-fee contract for a Phase III small business innovative research contract for near-term and far-term advanced surveillance, reconnaissance and force protection systems.
 The Naval Air Warfare Center Aircraft Division, Lakehurst, New Jersey, is the contracting activity.

 The SIGNAL Blog

-Aurora Flight Sciences Corporation has received an indefinite delivery/indefinite quantity contract for $139 million.
-This action will provide the air vehicle integration and technology research program with research to develop, demonstrate, integrate and transition new air vehicle technologies and prototypes that will provide affordable, revolutionary capabilities to the warfighter.
-The technology developments will provide cost effective survivable air vehicle platforms capable of accurate delivery of weapons and cargo worldwide.
+Northrop Grumman Systems Corporation's Integrated Systems Sector is receiving an indefinite delivery/indefinite quantity contract for $139 million.
+This action will enable the Air Vehicle Integration and Technology Research Program to conduct research to develop, demonstrate, integrate and transition new air vehicle technologies and prototypes that will provide affordable, revolutionary capabilities to the warfighter.
+The technology developments will provide for cost-effective, survivable air vehicle platforms capable of accurate delivery of weapons and cargo worldwide.